Want to grow deeper in your relationship with God?

-Holiness - What are those things that will help our spiritual growth?
+Piety - What are those things that will help our spiritual growth?

-Formation - What helps us to be more Christian?
+Study - What helps us to be more Christian?

-Evangelization - What can I do to bring change in others and/or the world for the better?
+Action - What can I do to bring change in others and/or the world for the better?

 Tens of Thousands of Catholics, and the faithful from other denominations throughout the world have been through the "Cursillo."